aryanh289/K8sMultiNodeCluster/README.md

 7. Then, after successfully starting the instances and inventory updates.
 Run `main.yml` file with : `ansible-playbook main.yml`.
 8. They will call the roles and apply the changes accordingly.

-`This is a static inventory, you can practice the same with dynamic inventory too`
+`This cluster will create two slave nodes and one master node for cluster.
+It contains the static inventory, you can practice the same with dynamic inventory too`

 Enjoy the k8s-cluster on just two clicks.